-The ankle-brachial index test is a quick, noninvasive way to check for peripheral artery disease (PAD).
-The disease occurs when narrowed arteries reduce the blood flow to your limbs.
-PAD can cause leg pain when walking and increases the risk of heart attack and stroke.
+The ankle-brachial index test is a quick, simple way to check for peripheral artery disease (PAD).
+The disease occurs when narrowed arteries reduce the blood flow to the arms and legs.
+PAD can cause leg pain when walking.
+PAD also increases the risk of heart attack and stroke.

-The ankle-brachial index test compares the blood pressure measured at your ankle with the blood pressure measured at your arm.
-A low ankle-brachial index number can indicate narrowing or blockage of the arteries in your legs.
+The ankle-brachial index test compares the blood pressure measured at the ankle with the blood pressure measured at the arm.
+A low ankle-brachial index number can indicate narrowing or blockage of the arteries in the legs.

-You may have ankle-brachial index testing before and immediately after walking on a treadmill.
-An exercise ankle-brachial index test can assess the severity of the narrowed arteries during walking.
+Ankle-brachial index testing might be done before and right after walking on a treadmill.
+This is called an exercise ankle-brachial index test.
+It can find out how badly the arteries are narrowed walking.

-The ankle-brachial index test is done to check for PAD — narrowed arteries that reduce blood flow, usually in your legs.
-Research indicates that PAD affects about 10 percent of people over age 55.
+The ankle-brachial index test is done to check for PAD — narrowed arteries that reduce blood flow, usually in the legs.

-You may feel some discomfort when the blood pressure cuffs inflate on your arm and ankle.
+The blood pressure cuffs might cause pain on the arm and leg while they inflate.
 But this discomfort is temporary and should stop when the air is released from the cuff.

-If you have severe leg pain, your doctor may recommend a different imaging test of the arteries in your legs.
+Severe leg pain might require a different imaging test of the arteries in the legs.

 No special preparations are needed for an ankle-brachial index test.
-The test is painless and similar to getting your blood pressure taken in a routine visit to your doctor.
-You might want to wear loose, comfortable clothing that allows the technician performing your ankle-brachial index test to easily place a blood pressure cuff on your ankle and upper arm.
+The test is painless and similar to having blood pressure taken in a routine medical visit.
+Wear loose, comfortable clothing.
+This allows the provider doing the ankle-brachial index test to easily place a blood pressure cuff on an ankle and upper arm.

 You likely will be asked to rest for 5 to 30 minutes before the test.

-Typically, you lie on a table on your back, and a technician measures your blood pressure in both arms and both ankles, using an inflatable cuff and a hand-held ultrasound device that's pressed on your skin.
-The device uses sound waves to produce images and allows your pulse to be heard in your ankle arteries after the cuff is deflated.
+Typically, you lie on a table on your back.
+A care provider measures your blood pressure in both arms and both ankles.
+This is done using an inflatable cuff and a hand-held ultrasound device that's pressed on the skin.
+The device uses sound waves to produce images and allows the pulse in the ankle arteries to be heard after the cuff is deflated.

 The ankle-brachial index test should take only a few minutes.
-You don't need to follow any special precautions afterward.
-Your doctor will discuss your test result with you.
+No special precautions are needed afterward.
+Your health care provider will discuss your test result with you.

-Based on the number your doctor calculates, your ankle-brachial index may show you have:
+Based on the number calculated, your ankle-brachial index may show you have:

-If you have severe diabetes or significantly blocked arteries, your doctor may need to read your blood pressure at your big toe (toe-brachial index) to get an accurate test result.
+People with hard-to-control or long-standing diabetes or significantly blocked arteries might need to have a blood pressure reading at the big toe (toe-brachial index) to get an accurate test result.

-Depending on the severity of your blockage, your doctor may recommend:
+Depending on the severity of the blockage, treatment might involve: